 An undersized American goaltender who battled his way to the NHL, then shaped the next generation of netminders as a respected coach.

-Richard Bachman’s hockey story is a lesson in perseverance.
-Growing up in Colorado, he was often deemed too small for the prototypical NHL goaltender, but he compensated with exceptional quickness, sharp technique, and a fierce competitive streak.
-After a standout collegiate career at Colorado College, he turned professional and began the long grind through the minor leagues.
-His breakthrough came with the Dallas Stars, where he earned his first NHL start and victory, a moment of validation for the undrafted free agent.
-He carved out a role as a reliable backup and spot starter over parts of six NHL seasons, known for his calm demeanor under pressure.
-Upon hanging up his pads, Bachman immediately transitioned into coaching, joining the Iowa Wild.
-His firsthand experience of the path from prospect to professional now informs his work developing young goaltenders.
+Richard Bachman earned his first NHL start and victory with the Dallas Stars as an undrafted free agent.
+Born in 1987 in Colorado, he was often deemed too small for a prototypical NHL goaltender but compensated with quickness, sharp technique, and a fierce competitive streak.
+He played collegiate hockey at Colorado College before turning professional and grinding through the minor leagues.
+Over parts of six NHL seasons, he carved out a role as a reliable backup and spot starter.
+After retiring, he immediately transitioned into coaching with the Iowa Wild.
+His firsthand experience from prospect to professional now informs his work developing young goaltenders.

 1981–1996